Author |

 Tolerance is a Measure.
 Like a Yard-Stick, Ruler(inches, centimeters, etc...)

-There are many ways people define Tolerance but in each they use another word such as Patience which sets the Distance being measured by the amount one can "Tolerate".
+There are many ways people define Tolerance but in each they use another word such as Patience which

 If you read to this point you are a Tolerant... actually you might be as I Am.